timonBusch/pmdungeon/README.md

 ## Structure and Framework
-If you need more information about the structure of this Framework see the [Framework Guide](/framework_EN)
+If you need more information about the structure of this framework see the [Framework Guide](/framework_EN)

 ## FAQ